 The highest elevation botanical garden in the world, which is located at more than 8,000 feet elevation, it features a collection of alpine and mountain plants and makes for a wonderfully peaceful stroll through the stone-laid paths, bridges and water features.

 Want to learn more about winter sports?
-The free Colorado Ski and Snowboarding Museum located on the third level of the Vail Village parking garage presents exhibits covering all things skiing and snowboarding.
-Inside, you can learn about the 10th Mountain Division ski troopers of World War II, the history of the U.S. Ski Team, the 140-year history of skiing in Colorado and see the evolution of skis over the years.
+The free Colorado Snowsports Museum, located on the third level of the Vail Village parking garage presents exhibits covering all things skiing and snowboarding.
+Inside, you can learn about the 10th Mountain Division ski troopers of World War II, the history of the U.S. Ski Team, the 140-year history of skiing in Colorado and see the evolution of skis over the years and don’t miss the Colorado Ski & Snowboard Hall Of Fame.

 One of the best parts of Vail are its absolutely delightful villages.
 Vail Village is the classic-style alpine village designed to look like a quaint European town with plentiful shopping, eateries, ice cream and more.
 On the other side is Lionshead, which has been entirely renovated in recent years and offers a more modern style mountain entertainment district.